Installation - Stand alone cluster

 Create the writerproxy pod

-kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/v1.0.0/writerproxy_pod.yaml"
+kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/$VERSION/writerproxy_pod.yaml"

-.
+Check that the created resource exists with kubectl get pod.
 It’s fully up and running when it says Ready 1/1.

-If something goes wrong, check the event log with kubectl describe pod/writerproxy
+If something goes wrong, check the event log with kubectl describe pod/writerproxy (at the bottom)

 Check the stdout/stderr logs with kubectl logs pod/writerproxy